freeradical13/freeradical13.github.io/index.md

 [![32-column periodic table](images/32-column_periodic_table-a.png)][periodic table image]

-Each electron shell in an atom has a maximum number of electrons (<code>2×Shell_Number<sup>2</sup></code>) before the next electron shell starts.
+Each electron shell in an atom has a maximum number of electrons (<code>2×Shell_Number<sup>2</sup></code>) before the next shell starts.
 Each shell is broken down into [orbitals][electron subshells] which have a distinct [energy level][] and a maximum number of electrons before the next orbital starts.
 Orbitals are represented by the shell number, followed by the orbital name, followed by the number of electrons in that orbital in a superscript.
 The orbital names are:

 * s: At most 2 electrons for groups 1 and 2 (or group 18 for Helium).
 * p: Starting at period 2, at most 6 electrons for groups 13-18.